GRADING & REPEATS

 Credit Detail Change

-You have until Friday of the 9th week of classes for Spring 2022 ONLY to change the grading basis of a class through MyUCLA (temporary for Spring 2022 ONLY).
+You have until Friday of the 9th week of classes for Fall 2022 ONLY to change the grading basis of a class through MyUCLA (temporary for Fall 2022 ONLY).
 Please consult the Schedule of Classes calendar for any exceptions to this deadline (ie In 2006 Fall quarter the deadline was Thursday of Week 6).
 After that point, you will need to petition the College for an exception to the Credit Detail rule.
 Only under extremely rare circumstances are exceptions made to this rule.
 See Credit Detail Petition.